mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     Example: `brew install jruby && brew test jruby`

   * `unlink` <formula>:
-    Remove symlinks for <formula> from the Homebrew prefix.
+    Remove symlinks for <formula> from the Tigerbrew prefix.
 This can be useful for temporarily disabling a formula:
     `brew unlink foo && commands && brew link foo`.